 Known as the Crossroads of America because of the high number of highways and rail routes that meet here, Indianapolis is a well-visited city with a diverse culture.
-The capital and biggest city in Indiana, Indianapolis consistently ranks among the cleanest and safest cities in the US, with a vibrant downtown, and buzzing arts, culture and sports scene.
+The lifestyle in Indianapolis is varied, and new arrivals and expats will find all sorts of activities and events to suit their preferences.

 The people of Indianapolis, often referring to themselves as 'Hoosiers', know how to have fun.
 A typical sports-crazed city, Indianapolis has a brimming sports calendar of just about every code, including the biggest event of the year (and the largest single-day sporting event in the world), the extremely popular Indy 500.

-It’s not all about blood, sweat and high octane though, and culture vultures and foodies will also be able to get their fix in the Circle City.
+It’s not all about blood, sweat and high octane though; culture vultures and foodies can also get their fix in the Circle City.
 Indy is dotted with a variety of museums, galleries, theatres, unique bars and breweries, exciting eateries and artisanal shops.
-Those who like to get outdoors won’t be disappointed either as the city is blessed with plenty of tree-lined parks and fields.
+Those who like to get outdoors won’t be disappointed either, as the city is blessed with plenty of tree-lined parks and fields.

 Sports in Indianapolis

-Home of the Colts (NFL) and Indiana Pacers (NBA), plus a highly celebrated college sports programme, not to mention the annual Indianapolis 500 motor race, sports fans are certainly never bored in Indianapolis.
+Home to NFL and NBA teams, plus a highly celebrated college sports programme, not to mention the annual Indianapolis 500 motor race, Indianapolis ensures sports fans are never bored.

 Arts and culture in Indianapolis

-Contrary to belief, Indianapolis is not just for petrol heads and sport fanatics.
+Contrary to belief, Indianapolis is not just for petrolheads and sports fanatics.
 The city is rich in history, art and culture, from tiny bespoke galleries in districts such as Broad Ripple to museums of just about every persuasion.
-From street performers and buskers in Fountain Square, to historic theatres on Mass Avenue graced by symphony orchestras and Broadway shows.
+From street performers and buskers in Fountain Square to historic theatres on Mass Avenue graced by symphony orchestras and Broadway shows.

 Besides the Indianapolis Cultural Trail, an 8-mile urban-planned pedestrian and bike pathway connecting neighbourhoods and cultural districts, Indy also has one of the most walkable downtowns of any major city.
-New arrivals hungry for a bit of culture will love taking in a play or a live show, shopping for hand-made collectibles, sipping on local brews, sitting down to world-class meals, or simply marvelling at the city’s charming architecture and soaking up the sights.
+New arrivals hungry for a bit of culture will love taking in a play or a live show or shopping for hand-made collectables.
+Other options include sipping on local brews, sitting down to world-class meals, or simply marvelling at the city’s charming architecture and soaking up the sights.

 Eating out in Indianapolis